hazelcast/hazelcast-jet-ansible-tests/README.md

 add the jar itself as a resource to a Jet job and execute any test we want without messing with the test environment classpath.

-Continious Delivery is set up for this project, so whenever a commit happens in this repository, the build is triggered and if successfull resulting jars will be uploaded to the [Amazon S3 Jet Test Jars](http://s3.amazonaws.com/jet-test-jars) bucket.
+Continuous Delivery is set up for this project, so whenever a commit happens in this repository, the build is triggered and if successfull resulting jars will be uploaded to the [Amazon S3 Jet Test Jars](http://s3.amazonaws.com/jet-test-jars) bucket.